Mother's Boys: Release

-The film was released on VHS on September 6, 1995 and on DVD on March 16, 1999 by Buena Vista Home Entertainment (under the Miramax Home Entertainment label).
+The film was released on VHS on September 14, 1994 and on DVD on March 16, 1999 by Buena Vista Home Entertainment (under the Miramax Home Entertainment label).
 The film debuted on the Blu-ray format for the first time on March 10, 2013 by Echo Bridge Entertainment.
 The disc has since gone out of print.

 Reception

-The film received generally negative reviews, with chief criticisms being that the film was a poor imitation of Fatal Attraction (1987).
+Mother's Boys received generally negative reviews, with chief criticisms being that the film was a poor imitation of Fatal Attraction (1987).
 The film has a 43% on Rotten Tomatoes.